SeisComP/common/libs/seiscomp/processing/magnitudes/descriptions/global_mlc.rst

      module configuration parameters in MLc region profiles of :confval:`magnitudes.MLc.region.*` and in a *MLc* Magnitude type profile e.g., in :file:`global.cfg`.
-   * The default values for parametric calibration are taken from :cite:t:`stange-2006` and :cite:t:`rhoades-2020`.

 Configurable parameters: